straube/simple-gallery/README.md

 Simple Gallery
 ==============

-A simple image gallery based on [jQuery](http://jquery.com).
+A simple image gallery plugin based on [jQuery](http://jquery.com).

 The idea behind this javascript gallery is to be extremely simple.
-Just a simple fade transition between the images with a navigation possibility.
+Just a simple fade transition between the images and navigation enabled.

 There is a lot of gallery plugins for jQuery, but I made this one for two
 reasons: